NicoJanE/Jenkins-Development-Stack/Howtos/howto_create_a_dev_container.md

 <pre class="nje-cmd-one-line">docker-compose -f compose_jenkins.yml up -d --build --force-recreate </pre>

 #### Expected results
-- A new container named 'jenkins-service\jenkins-img-1'should be present in Docker Desktop and should be running.
+- A new container named **'jenkins-service\jenkins-img-1**'should be present in Docker Desktop and should be running.
+- Also a sub container **jenkins-service\mailhog-1'**should be present.
 - The Jenkins files created during the installation of plugins and Build Tasks you create will reside in the folder: **Jenkins-Service\jenkins_home**.
 When reinstalling Jenkins and using the same folder (as specified in the Docker Compose file), it will reuse these files.
 It’s recommended to **back them up** from time to time!
 - You can access Jenkins on the host (if you haven’t changed the port) by navigating to **[http://localhost:8081/](http://localhost:8081/)**
 <br><br>